filrey/Nuxt-Applications/README.md

-# first-nuxt-app
+# Nuxt-Applications

-> My posh Nuxt.js project
+> Respository of my projects built with Nuxt!

 ## Build Setup